-In 2017 we are reading and publishing on a bi-monthly basis.
-Each issue follows a theme.
+In 2018 we are reading and publishing on a bi-monthly basis.
+Each issue follows a theme, and this year we are exploring different geographies and cultures around the globe.
 See below for more about themes.

 All issues contain stories up to 250 words.
-Except for the December micro issue, in which we featured stories of up to 100 words (excluding title).
-See the December 2015 issue for the inaugural micro issue.
+Except for the June 2018 issue, in which we’re accepting stories up to 1000 words (excluding title).

 What we like